This error is very common when you try to log in to your MySQL for the first time.

 If you want to learn more about authentication plugins, then do check out MySQL authentication documentation.

-Before moving to the next step, you should check what password mechanism or plugin is attached to your root account to find out that you can run the following queries on the MySQL console.
+Before moving to the next step, you should check what password mechanism or plugin is attached to your root account.

 mysql> SELECT User, plugin from mysql.user ;